Pulp Engine Document Rendering

 -o rendered.pdf

-Important: backup verify confirms the backup artifact is internally consistent (manifest counts + checksums still match the live API).
+Important: backup verify confirms the manifest inventory still matches the live API (template/asset counts and identifying metadata — it computes no checksums).
 It does not prove that the restore succeeded — that is proven by the sample render in step 2 above.

 4. CLI tooling — pulp-engine backup